containeroo/SyncFlaer/README.md

 ### Additional Records

-You can specify additional DNS records that are not configured as a Traefik host.
+You can specify additional DNS records which are not configured as Traefik hosts.

-#### A Record
+#### Example A Record

 | Key       | Example         | Default Value              | Required |
 |-----------|-----------------|----------------------------|----------|